Christmas Shapes Match for Preschoolers

 Affiliate Disclosure: “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using those links.”

-This FREE hands-on Christmas Shapes Match activity is not only pretty, but it’s also fun and great for strengthening the children’s shape knowledge, concentration, one-to-one correspondence, visual discrimination, and fine motor skills.
+This FREE hands-on Christmas Shapes Match activity is not only pretty but also fun and great for strengthening children’s shape knowledge, concentration, one-to-one correspondence, visual discrimination, and fine motor skills.

-Shapes are everywhere around us, in toys, in buildings, in signs, etc., etc. Those shapes are the same ones that are used to make up letters and numbers.
+Shapes are everywhere: in toys, in buildings, in signs, etc., etc. Those shapes are the same ones used to make up letters and numbers.

-I have mentioned before that many, if not all domains, are tangled up together, and learning shapes is not different.
-When preschoolers learn to recognize and identify shapes, it helps them develop skills in other areas such as math, science, reading, and writing.
+I have mentioned before that many, if not all, domains are tangled up together, and learning shapes is no different.
+When preschoolers learn to recognize and identify shapes, they help them develop skills in other areas such as math, science, reading, and writing.

 Learning shapes also helps them: